Identifying biological processes that control actinide mobility in the environment

 A fraction of this Pu inventory has been released into the environment as a result of nuclear weapons production, weapons testing, poor waste management, and nuclear accidents.
-Subsurface transport of low Pu concentrations from these environmental releases has been documented on the scale of kilometers.
-The large Pu inventory, along with its long half-life (~24,000 years), toxicity, and known ability to migrate, represents significant long-term environmental and public health risks.
+Surface and subsurface transport of low concentrations of Pu from these releases has been documented on the scale of kilometers.
+This large Pu inventory, along with its long half-life (~24,000 years), high toxicity, and known ability to migrate, represents significant longterm environmental and public health risks.

-The LLNL SFA is focused on advancing understanding of subsurface actinide behavior to provide a scientific basis for remediation and long-term stewardship of DOE legacy sites and, more broadly, increase understanding of transport phenomena in environmental system science.
-Key knowledge gaps addressed by the LLNL SFA include:
+The LLNL SFA is focused on advancing understanding of surface and subsurface actinide behavior to provide a scientific basis for remediation and long-term stewardship of DOE legacy sites and, more broadly, increase understanding of transport phenomena in environmental system science.